alapsraval/pandas-data-analysis/README.md

 # Data Analysis using Pandas.

-Analyzing the data for a fantasy game, Heroes of Pymoli, using Pandas and Jupyter lab.
+This project is analyzing the data for a fantasy game, Heroes of Pymoli, using Pandas and Jupyter lab.

 Like many others in its genre, the game is free-to-play, but players are encouraged to purchase optional items that enhance their playing experience.
-This program generates a report that breaks down the game's purchasing data into meaningful insights.
+Here, I am generating a report that breaks down the game's purchasing data into meaningful insights.

 The report includes each of the following: